MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 -or-

 Choose an existing issue and address it.
-You can look at our [open issues](https://github.com/dotnet/docs/issues) list and volunteer to work on the ones you're interested in.
-We use the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label to tag issues identified for community contribution.
-These usually require minimal context and are well suited for first issues.
-We encourage experienced contributors in our community to look at any issues of interest.
-When you find one, add a comment to ask if it's open.
+You can look at our [open issues](https://github.com/dotnet/docs/issues) list and volunteer to work on the ones you're interested in:

+- Filter by the [good-first-issue](https://github.com/dotnet/docs/labels/good-first-issue) label for, well, good first issues.
+- Filter by the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label for issues appropriate for community contribution.
+These issues usually require minimal context.
+- Experienced contributors can tackle any issues of interest.

+When you find an issue to work on, add a comment to ask if it's open.

 Depending on your interests and level of commitment, you can choose from issues in the following categories:

 - **Maintenance**.
 This category includes fairly simple contributions, such as fixing broken or incorrect links, adding missing code examples, or addressing limited content issues.
 In some cases, these issues may concern large numbers of files.
 In that case, you should let us know what you'd like to work on before you begin.
 Add a comment on the issue to tell us that you are working on it.